 Yes.
 Safety glass is capable of breaking.
 But the integrity and strength of the glass as a whole is much stronger than traditional glass.
 Depending on the type of safety glass, it is created to withstand high forces as well as high temperatures.
 If safety glass is struck by an incredibly powerful force such as a high impact car accident it is possible for the glass to break, but it shouldn’t shatter like traditional glass.
 Safety glass will break but won’t send shards of glass flying everywhere because of the plastic film that surrounds the glass.
 The plastic film keeps the glass in one piece even if it breaks.
 This will cause the spiderweb effect on the glass but won’t have the dangerous glass shards to worry about.

-Contact Glass Solutions For Your Safety Glass Repair
+Contact Us For Safety Glass Installation or Repair

 Give us a call to schedule an appointment, or request a FREE estimate on services by filling out our contact form.